 At least 6 million Americans suffer bone fractures annually.
 Whether your fracture is the result of osteoporosis, accidental injury, motor vehicle accident, or some other incident or issue, the bone fracture specialists at Mid Atlantic Orthopedic Associates, LLP, can help.
 The board-certified and fellowship-trained orthopedic surgeons take care of virtually any type of fracture from their comfortable, state-of-the-art office in East Brunswick, New Jersey.
-Book your appointment by calling the office now.

 A fracture is a broken bone.
 Fractures may occur in any bone in your body, with the most common sites being the arms, legs, spine, hip, and pelvis.
 There are several forms of fractures, including:

 A stable fracture occurs when the two bone sections still line up.
 A stable fracture is only very slightly out of place, and will commonly heal cleanly without surgical intervention.